sansseriff/phd_thesis/src/chapter_05/section_06_modelling_details.md

 where $\lambda_i$ are the Schmidt coefficients [@ZielnickiKwiat2018SPDCmodel].
 The inverse Schmidt numbers for all 8 channel pairs are similar, and are not expected for vary due to any phenomena beyond inaccuracies of the model.
 Therefore, we quote single values for $1/K$ in the main text.

-## Consequences of Narroband Filtering
+## Consequences of narroband filtering
 ### Calculation of mean photon number per pulse <span class="html">μ</span><span class="latex">\texorpdfstring{$\mu$}{mu}</span>